-Table reveals that 66.07 percent of the respondents join the SAF activity groups for an alternative livelihood.
-Whereas 59.97 and 51.38 percent opined that financial benefit was the major reason for joining SAF activity groups.
-About 50.18 percent of them joined due to the out of persuasion from the fellow members and 48.9 percent for enhancing their skill development.
-Better time management and interactions with the SAF mentor groups motivated about 47.52 percent and 45.74 percent of the fisherwomen to join the SAF groups.
-44.45 joined the groups for the exposures and leaderships but 43.9 percent due to the conversion of SHGs into enterprises.41.96 percent of the respondents have various other reasons to join the SAF activity groups.
+Table 2 reveals that seeking an alternative livelihood was felt by 66.07% of the respondents in joining SAF activity groups followed by generating Economic benefit (59.97) and financial support (51.38%).
+About 50.18% of them joined due to the out of persuasion from the fellow members and 48.9% for enhancing their skill development.
+Better time management and interactions with the SAF mentor groups motivated about 47.52% and 45.74% of the fisherwomen to join the SAF groups.
+44.45 joined the groups for the exposures and leaderships but 43.9% due to the conversion of SHGs into enterprises.41.96% of the respondents have various other reasons to join the SAF activity groups.